11th May 2017 3 minute read

 I think we have some of the best Planners in the UK working for Capita.
 We also have a vast range of skills and knowledge across multiple business types and sectors.
 This is critical for planning as it means we can call on each other’s expertise to help out where needed.
 We can flex our Planning resource quickly where needed, both in terms of manpower and skills & knowledge.
 We have our plan; we know what levers we can pull.

-To read more about how Capita Customer Management can help you achieve operational excellence for Peak, click here.
+To read more about how Capita Customer Management can help you achieve operational excellence for Peak, check out the May 2017 edition of Intelligence at our Intelligence report hub here.